skywind3000/kcp/README.en.md

    ```cpp
    int ikcp_wndsize(ikcpcb *kcp, int sndwnd, int rcvwnd);
    ```
-   The call will set the maximum send window and maximum receive window size of the procotol, which is 32 by default.
+   By default, the call will set the maximum send window and maximum receive window size of the procotol, 32.
 This can be understood as SND_BUF and RCV_BUF of TCP, but the unit is not the same, SND / RCV_BUF unit is byte, while this unit is the packet.

 3. Maximum Transmission Unit:

-   Pure algorithm protocol is not responsible for MTU detection, the default mtu is 1400 bytes, which can be set using ikcp_setmtu.
+   The algorithm protocol is not responsible for MTU detection.
+The default MTU is 1400 bytes, which can be set using ikcp_setmtu.
 The value will affect the maximum transmission unit upon data packet merging and fragmentation.

 4. Minimum RTO: